NickParonis/NickParonis/README.md

-# 👋 Hi there!
-I'm Nick

 Welcome to my GitHub!
-I'm a passionate **Fullstack Developer** with experience across web and desktop applications, backend systems, and technical operations.
-I've worked on everything from CRM/ERP systems to educational platforms and HR management solutions.
+I'm a passionate **Developer** with more than 5 years of experience across web and desktop applications and backend systems.
+I've worked on everything from CRM/ERP systems to educational platforms and HR management solutions in companies located in Netherlands and Greece.

-## 🧰 Tech Stack & Tools
+# 🧰 Tech Stack & Tools
 - **Languages:** C#, JavaScript, TypeScript, HTML, CSS
 - **Frameworks:** .NET MVC, Node.js, React, WordPress
 - **Tools:** Git, SQL Server, Splunk, API Gateways, Google Analytics